snolte26/zoomBot/README.md

 Update 01/21/2021:
 -openZoom() no longer moves to preprogrammed coordinates

-Previously when opening zoom, the openZoom() functionwould go to preprogrammed coordinates.
+Previously when opening zoom, the openZoom() function would go to preprogrammed coordinates.
 Now the function detirmines user screen size, calculates the desired position, and moves there.